syncfusion-content/xamarin-docs/Xamarin/SfRadialMenu/Dealing-With-Center-Button.md

 # Dealing with CenterButton

 CenterButton/BackButton in RadialMenu is nothing but the view in center of the RadialMenu.
-It performs the operations like Openining and Closing the rim and Navigation to next level items.
+It performs the operations like Opening and Closing the rim and Navigation to next level items.
 SfRadialMenu allows us to customize the CenterButton/BackButton with `FontIcon`, `Custom View` and `Caption`.

 ## Add Icon through Icon Font